How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Because you now have a domain, you can create a professional email address that includes it.

-It’s important to have this set up, primarily for your email newsletter (which will require it), and to sometimes confirm proof for various software or plugins.
+You will need your domain-based email will be used primarily for your email newsletter (which will require it).
+It can sometimes be used to confirm proof for various software or plugins.

-If you’re working with NameHero, you can get the details as to how to set up with Outlook or Gmail.
+If you’re working with NameHero, you can get the details on how to set up with Outlook or Gmail.

-Once you’re set up, test it to see if works.
+Once you’re set up, test it to see if it works.

 For example, feminine WordPress business and blog themes are great if your audience is primarily women.

-• Kadence – a super light theme with many template options and customizations with the premium version
+• Kadence – your best option with a super light theme with many template options and customizations with the premium version (Kadence Pro Blocks, patterns, themes).

 • OceanWP – a light theme with many template options